 - Consider buying a live tree with a rootball that is native to the area.
-After the holidays, plant it in your yard.
-Visit http://www.bhg.com/gardening/trees-shrubs-vines/trees/buying-a-christmas-tree-to-plant/ for more details. - If you buy a live tree, buy one from a local tree farm so that you reduce its transportation footprint as much as possible. - Recycle your real tree following the holidays-they make great mulch!
-Visit www.Earth911.com to find the nearest tree recycler in your area. - Decorate an indoor plant instead of a tree this year. - If you do purchase an artificial tree, be sure to use it for many years.
+After the holidays, plant it in your yard. - Recycle your real tree following the holidays-they make great mulch! - Decorate an indoor plant instead of a tree this year. - If you do purchase an artificial tree, be sure to use it for many years.
 Artificial trees consume energy and petroleum-based materials during their manufacture.
 If pre-lighted, be sure to buy one with LED (light-emitting diode) lights.